Jobs & Unemployment

 Of the 52 million households with children present, 74% always had access to a computer for educational purposes in September and 16% had access most of the time.
 An additional 8%, or 4.4 million households, had a computer available sometimes, rarely, or never.
 In households where a computer was always available, 60% received devices from the child’s school or school district.

 The numbers are similar for internet access.
 Seventy-three percent of households with children always had access to internet for online learning and 17% had access most of the time.
 An additional 7%, accounting for 3.7 million households, had internet available sometimes, rarely, or never.
 In households where internet was always available for online learning, 2.4% of households received internet access from the child’s school or school district.

-Overall, 4.4 million students still lack consistent access to a computer and 3.7 million lack internet access.
+Overall, 4.4 million households with students still lack consistent access to a computer and 3.7 million lack internet access.
 While more than half of households were provided computers from schools, a small fraction were supplied with devices to access the internet.

 Original article published 4/6/2020

 Schools have closed nationwide to prevent the spread of COVID-19, meaning a majority of the more than 56 million K-12 students in the US will attend school online in the spring.
 Some students will be able to make this transition easier than others.
 According to the most recent data from the National Center for Education Statistics (NCES), 14% of children ages 3-18 don't have internet access at home.
 More than 9 million schoolchildren will face difficultly completing assignments online.

 Reasons for not having home internet vary.
 Most families surveyed by NCES reported that they simply don’t need it.
 These families may choose to setup home internet during this pandemic.
 However, 34% reported not having internet because they were unable to afford it, 4% because they did not have a home computer, and 4% because an internet connection was not available in their area.
 This means at least 42% of children without home internet will face barriers to connectivity.